 I am an active member of the UK Guild of Photographers and regularly enter their Image of the Month Competition, and have won the Commercial Image of the Year in 2017 & 2018.

-How did you first learn about Photigy?
+How did you come across Photigy?

 I first learned about Photigy after discovering Alex Koloskov’s videos on YouTube around eight years ago.
 These Akel Studio productions then became Photigy.
 The Photigy Facebook group has always been a great source of inspiration and support for me and the open, honest and constructive feedback from knowledgable professionals and enthusiasts alike has been a great help on my photographic journey.